 Web sites: See Data Supplements section below for proper use of web site references.
 Cite in text only.

 In press: To be used only for papers accepted for publication.
 Cite as for journal with (in press) in place of volume and page numbers.

 All tables have to be created with Word "Insert Table" function and should be cited consecutively in the main text by Arabic numbers (Table 1, Table 2, etc).
 Each table has to have a descriptive title on the top of the table.
 Provide explanations for any nonstandard abbreviations in footnotes to the table.

 Figure legends including figure number, a short title and detailed description should be embedded at the end of text file.

 All figures should be cited consecutively in the main text by Arabic numbers (Figure 1, Figure 2, etc).
-All figures must be submitted in TIFF or JPEG format as separate files labeled with the corresponding numbers.
+All figures must be in high resolution and inserted at the end of the manuscript and labeled with the corresponding numbers.
+The text in Figures must be in Arial Font and clearly readable.
 Photographs of a person should render them unidentifiable or include their written permission.

 American Journal of Translational Research is an open access journal which provides instant, worldwide and barrier-free access to the full-text of all published articles.
 Publishing Fee allows the publisher to make the published material available for free to all interested online readers.

-Publishing fee is $1180 for each paper that is below ten printed pages, and $100/page for each additional page which will be billed to the corresponding author.
-There is no extra charge for color figures.
-Authors who cannot afford to pay full publication fee can apply for a reduced fee by submitting a letter signed by the departmental chair to state the need of such discount.
-Editorial decisions are not contingent upon the ability to pay publication charges.
+Open access publication fee is $1680 for each paper that is below ten printed pages, and $100/page for each additional page which will be billed to the corresponding author.
+There is no extra charge for any number of tables or color figures.